CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 1. What is 2 + 2?

-5
+4

 ## 2. What is JavaScript?

-An exciting new play about coffee.
+A programming language used to create dynamic and interactive applications.

 ## 3. What three problems does Git & GitHub solve?

-When people want to show off code to each other they can put it on GitHub
+1. Avoids conflicts.
+2. Allows collaboration.
+3. Stores and manages codes.

 ## 4. What happens when you `fork` a repository?

-You delete it
+It duplicates a repository from one account to another on Git.

 ## 5. What happens when you clone a repository?

-It send it to a friend
+It allows you to save a copy of the respository into a local computer.

 ## 6. What is a Pull Request?

-When you send a file over the internet
+A request to update changes into another branch of the original repository.